LogoActuator Machining

 Machining Strategy & Workholding

-The primary challenges in machining an actuator body are maintaining a straight, accurate bore and ensuring it is perfectly concentric with the outer body, all without crushing the part in the chuck.
+The primary challenges in machining an actuator body are maintaining a straight, accurate bore and controlling its coaxial relationship to the outer body, all without crushing the part in the chuck.

 Deep Hole Boring